 Stress affects tortoises in extreme ways but can lead to depression, causing them to sleep longer.
 This knock-on effect on the immune health makes it harder to fight illness and disease.

 Reasons for stress are wide-ranging but include the following:

 - Lack of space.

 - Predatory animals.

-Once a tortoise’s needs are met, you should notice that they have a healthier sleeping schedule.
+Once a tortoise’s needs are met, they have a better sleep schedule.

 Check the UV lamp and temperature levels when a tortoise is healthy but regularly oversleeping.
 The lamp may need replacing, or you may need to adjust the temperature.